Montmartre is talked about by Parisians the way New Yorkers talk about the Village: It's not what it used

 la Galette in various conditions.
 It is now a restaurant, but in terms of art history, a much more important landmark

-than the better known Moulin Rouge.
+than the better known Moulin Rouge and older too.
 These are the only two windmills left on the hill which was once literally

 covered with them.
 The Moulin de la Galette in on the Rue Lepic which was a central and crucial street to Montmarte,